Learn About Estate Planning. What is Estate Planning?

 When you have a will you name people who will take care of your minor children, if you have any, pay your final bills after you die and distribute your money the way you want it distributed.
 If you do not have a will, state law determines who gets your money and you may or may not like the way it gets distributed.
 In a will you can also name individuals to received a certain piece of property you own like a wedding ring or baseball card collection.
 You can also name any charities you would like to received money.
 If you don’t name the individuals or charities in your will, then they won’t get what you want them to get.

 One thing to keep in mind is that a will does not go into effect until you die and must go through a process call Probate.
 Many of my clients think that because they have a will and they have named a personal representative to handle their money that this person can act for them while they are alive or that this will avoid probate.
 No matter whether you have a will or don’t have a will, your estate WILL go through probate when you die.
 Even if you die with a will, a court generally must allow others the opportunity to contest the will.
 Creditors are allowed to step forward; the validity of the will can be scrutinized; and the deceased’s mental capacity at the time the will was drafted can be questioned.
 These proceedings take time and money, and your heirs are the ones who will have to pay.
 Since probate proceedings can take up to a year or two, the assets are typically “frozen” until the courts decide on the distribution of the property.
 The entire process is made public for everyone to see your financial and personal matters, and the attorney fees can add up: appraisal costs, executor’s fees, court fees, legal and accounting fees, and surety bonds.
-Probate can easily cost from 3% to 7% or more of the total estate value.
+Probate can easily cost up to 10% or more of the total estate value.

 What if you become disabled?
 A will, will not help you at all.
 As I said earlier, a will does not go into effect until you die.
 If you want to give someone authority to act on your behalf if you are unable to, then you will need a financial power of attorney, a healthcare power of attorney and a living will.
 A financial power of attorney allows a person you have named to make financial decisions on your behalf.
 A healthcare power of attorney allows a person you have named to make financial decisions on your behalf if you are unable to.
 A living will is commonly referred to as the “pull the plug” document and allows your doctor to take you off of life support and allow you to die naturally if you are in a persistent vegetative state.